-The Applicant has chosen to remediate the general system strength impact by paying for SSCW carried out by the Connecting NSP (construction of a new transmission line between busbar #4 and busbar #2).
-Since the SSCW increases the synchronous 3 phase fault level at the connection point of IBR3 by more than the amount of AFL reduction due to IBR3 connection, and, if the Stability Assessment indicates no adverse system strength impact, the Δ AFL for IBR3 is calculated as:
+The Applicant has chosen to remediate the general system strength impact by paying for SSCW carried out by the Connecting NSP (construction of a new transmission line between busbar #4 and busbar #23).
+Since the SSCW increases the synchronous 3 phase fault level at the connection point of IBR3 by more than the amount of AFL reduction due to IBR3 connection, and, if the Stability Assessment indicates no adverse system strength impact, the effective ΔAFL for IBR3 is calculated as:zero.

-$$\Delta AFL{IBR3} = 0 MVA$$
+$$\Delta AFL{IRR3} = 0 MVA$$

-For the purpose of the AFL calculation, the proxy Thevenin impedance for IBR3 is calculated, in system base of 100 MVA, as:
+For the purpose of the AFL calculation, of AFL at system busbars in section A.2, the proxy Thevenin impedance for IBR3 is calculated, in system base of 100 MVA, as: